 Your Refund Through Direct Deposit

 Yes, you might be thinking, “Why would I file a tax return if I don’t get a refund?”
-Well, just because there’s a legal requirement to do so if you received wages of about $4,050 or more.
+Well, just because there’s a legal requirement to do so if you received US wages.
 If you don’t file a tax return, and you know for sure that you will never return to the United States again for the rest of your life, it’s probably not a problem.
 However, if you ever wish to return (and we would love to have you) you better file and pay (or perhaps get an unexpected refund).